Top

 Throughout our activity, and our entire pumpkin unit, we used these real photo Pumpkin Vocabulary Cards.
 The students really loved seeing how the photos and their “real life” pumpkins were the same.

-The pumpkin vocabulary cards help students learn the real names for the parts of the pumpkin.
-They also help us as we add diagrams, labels and writing to our science journals.
+The pumpkin vocabulary cards help students learn the “real” names of the parts of the pumpkin.
+They also help us as we add diagrams, labels, and writing to our science journals.
 They are my FAVORITE learning tool for pumpkins.

 This resource also includes arrows and all the vocabulary cards you need to create your own Pumpkin Lifecycle anchor chart too!
 Everything we need, and more, is here to teach pumpkins and their vocabulary.